-Foreign and Locals Organic fruits and vegetables producers
+Foreign and local organic fruit and vegetable producers

-As of 2018, the sales of organic products in China was worth more than 60 billion RMB.
 Another explanation for the rise of organic food is the development of groceries delivery services by Alibaba, Tencent, or Pinduoduo.
-These groups, rely a lot on consumers’ trust to grow, therefore, hiring quality producers locally and overseas.
+These companies rely a lot on consumers’ trust to grow, therefore, hiring quality producers locally and overseas.

 Healthy restaurants with vegetarian/vegan options

-As mentioned earlier, the vegan market is estimated to be worth 12billion $ by 2023, and represent a huge opportunity for restaurant and franchise in China.
-The Chinese government is hoping to reduce meat consumption by half by 2030 (environmental reasons and public health).
-For the last decades, meat consumption was paired with wealth while the vegetarian diet was associated with either poverties or monastic life (best vegan restaurants in China are run by monks).
+As mentioned earlier, the vegan market is estimated to be worth $12 billion by 2023, creating an opportunity for restaurants and franchises in China and Hong Kong.
+For the last decades, meat consumption was paired with wealth while the vegetarian diet was associated with either poverties or monastic life (the best vegan restaurants in China are run by monks).

-Take the example of Carrefour, a French multinational retailer, which has developed its own range of products “Carrefour Veggie“.
-The products are very varied: soy dumplings, breaded vegetable patties, falafels, wheat nuggets, and so on
+Take the example of Carrefour, a French multinational retailer, that has developed its own range of products “Carrefour Veggie“.
+The products are very varied: soy dumplings, breaded vegetable patties, falafels, wheat nuggets imitating real meat, and so on.

 China has multiple markets

 This will not be an easy task but it is not impossible either granted you don’t shy away from proper marketing strategy.
-Chinese distributors just like consumers do no grant their trust easily and research brands quite a bit in order to evaluate their potential before signing any deals.
-The positive point tho is that you have quite a bit of choice.
-You can build a traditional distribution network, supermarket, work with franchises and brands (just like Oatly and beyond meat) or sell directly online through ecommerce.
+Chinese distributors just like consumers do not grant their trust easily and research brands quite a bit in order to evaluate their potential before signing any deals.
+The positive point is that you have quite a bit of a choice.
+You can build a traditional distribution network for supermarkets, work with franchises and brands (just like Oatly and Beyond Meat) or sell directly online through cross-border eCommerce marketplaces.